Gingivitis: people with “soft” gums are more at risk

 Tobacco and alcohol, poor oral hygiene, brushing too hard, diabetes… We know globally, from near or far, the external risk factors of gingivitis, this inflammation of the gums which causes pain, redness and bleeding.

-It could be that there is also an “internal” risk factor, linked to the very nature of the gums.
+It might be that there is also an “internal” risk factor, linked to the very nature of the gums.
 This is revealed by a new study, recently published in the journal Scientific Reports (Source 1), which indicates that the stiffness of the gums influences the risk of gingivitis.

 The researchers thus explain that the gum contains fibroblasts, cells contributing to the formation of connective tissue, and that these fibroblasts have their properties affected by gingival rigidity.
 Thus, a low gingival rigidity, also called “ soft gum would increase the likelihood that the gums would be inflamed and would make it harder for gum fibers to form.